grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.zipkin.md

 `allowed_headers` | `list(string)` | Accepted headers from CORS requests. | `["X-Requested-With"]` | no
 `max_age` | `number` | Configures the `Access-Control-Max-Age` response header. | | no

-The `allowed_headers` specifies which headers are acceptable from a CORS request.
+The `allowed_headers` argument specifies which headers are acceptable from a CORS request.
 The following headers are always implicitly allowed:

 * `Accept`
 * `Accept-Language`
 * `Content-Type`
 * `Content-Language`

-If `allowed_headers` includes `"*"`, all headers will be permitted.
+If `allowed_headers` includes `"*"`, all headers are permitted.

 ### output block